NGS at Penhaligon: Case History

-This was a fantastic project – such a lot happened in a short space of time. with so many great people alongside.
-Jack was on week 3 of his apprenticeship and already holding it down.
+This was a truly fantastic project – such a lot happened in a short space of time. with so many great people alongside.

 “Meeting Chris Jenner was a high spot during this 4 day site project.